Nguyễn Ngọc Trường Sơn: Chess career

 Trường Sơn learned to play chess at the age of 3.
 He won a gold medal at the World Youth Championships in the Under 10 category in 2000.

-In 2006 Trường Sơn won the Asian Junior (under 20) Championship in New Delhi, on tiebreak over Shiyam Sundar after they both finished on 7/9 points.
+He was honored as the Vietnamese "athlete of the year" in 2004.
+In 2006, Trường Sơn won the Asian Junior (under 20) Championship in New Delhi, on tiebreak over Shyam Sundar M. after they both finished on 7/9 points.

 In August 2014, he, Lê Quang Liêm, and other Vietnamese chess players participated in 2014 Chess Olympiad in Tromsø, Norway.
 With +7=3-0 result, Nguyen Ngoc Truong Son won the gold medal on Board Two thanks to his rating performance of 2843.

 He repeated this feat at the 2018 Chess Olympiad in Batumi, Georgia.
 Playing board 2, he again won the gold medal with an identical score of +7=3-0 for 8.5/10 and an Elo rating performance of 2804.
+He won bronze in the Chess.com competition at the 2023 Olympic Esports Week.